ith-harvey/developers/README.md

 ### getOrder

 To fill the role of `maker` on the network, you must implement the `getOrder` method.
 As a `taker` you will call this method on other peers.
-For an example of how to sign orders, see the [sign_order.py](python/sign_order.py) example.
+For an example of how to sign orders, see the `signOrder` method in the [NodeJS library](api-server/lib/AirSwap.js).

 **Parameters**
 All parameters are strings.
 Amounts must be in the base unit of the asset, e.g. `wei` rather than `ether`.